genius-digital/summitswap-core/README.md

+# Summitswap Contracts

+`npm run build` - To build

+`npm run test` - To run tests

+`npm run flatten PATH_TO_CONTRACT > flatten.txt` - To flatten solidity contract and output in `flatten.txt`

+`npm run script PATH_TO_SCRIPT -- --network 97` - To deploy contract and verify on testnet

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.